ansys/pymapdl/doc/source/user_guide/index.rst

    >>> mapdl.run("AL, 1, 2, 3")

-   xception:
+   Exception:
-   L, 1, 2, 3
+   AL, 1, 2, 3

-   EFINE AREA BY LIST OF LINES
+   DEFINE AREA BY LIST OF LINES
-   INE LIST =     1    2    3
+   LINE LIST =     1    2    3
-   TRAVERSED IN SAME DIRECTION AS LINE     1)
+   (TRAVERSED IN SAME DIRECTION AS LINE     1)

-   ** ERROR ***                           CP =       0.338   TIME= 09:45:36
+   *** ERROR ***                           CP =       0.338   TIME= 09:45:36
-   eypoint 1 is referenced by only one line.
+   Keypoint 1 is referenced by only one line.
 Improperly connected line
-   et for AL command.
+   set for AL command.

 For longer scripts, instead of sending commands to MAPDL as in the